Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 Mediation

 When an agreement has yet to be reached, or certain issues with the petition still need to be solved, you can count on going to mediation.
-In fact, before going any further in your case, you will need to attend at least one mediation.
+In fact, before going any further in your case, you will need to attend at least one mediation session.

 Mediation is a meeting, typically lasting between 3-5 hours, between spouses, attorneys, and an appointed mediator.
 The goal of mediation is to try and resolve disputes in a divorce case and reach a settlement agreement.
 A divorce attorney can help select a mediator, schedule mediation, and then represent your rights and opinions during the mediation.